Imperia-Development-Victoria-3/Victoria-3-dev-utilities/README.md

-This is the public repository of Babylon Development focused on providing developers with tools to better mot Victoria games
+This is the public repository of Babylon Development focused on providing developers with tools to better mod Victoria games

 To launch the software you require a:
 	* python>=3.7